menon92/python-project-template/README.md

 # Python project template
-This repository contain basic structe that may follow for any kinds of python projects
+This repository contain basic structure that may follow for any kinds of python projects

 ## Project structure
 ```bash